Florin1616/University-Projects/Semester 2/Object-Oriented-Programming/Labs/A45/Readme.md

 online resource.
 The administrators will also have the option to see all the movies in the database.<br/>
 User mode: A user can create a watch list with the movies that she wants to watch.
 The application will allow the user to:<br/>

-See the movies in the database having a given genre (if the genre is empty, see all the movies), one by one.
+-See the movies in the database having a given genre (if the genre is empty, see all the movies), one by one.
 When the user chooses this option, the data of the first movie <br/>(title, genre, year of release, number of likes) is displayed and the trailer is played in the browser.<br/>
 If the user likes the trailer, she can choose to add the movie to her watch list.<br/>
 -If the trailer is not satisfactory, the user can choose not to add the movie to the watch list and to continue to the next.
 In this case, the information corresponding to the next movie is shown and the user is again offered the possibility to add it to the watch list.
 This can continue as long as the user wants, as when arriving to the end<br/>
 of the list of movies with the given genre, if the user chooses next, the application will again show the first movie.<br/>